25 Creative Bar Promotion Ideas for More Midweek Revenue

 To ensure that people are invested in your trivia night, it's a good idea to have a prize that is offered to the winning team.
 There are tons of prize options but one of the best is certainly free drinks or food.
 That customers may spend money on drinks and food in their pursuit of a prize of free food is just a plus!

-In addition to over 200 channels of premium music and non-music content, Loop TV also offers several streaming trivia games in a variety of categories.
-Since Loop TV is completely free to businesses, this is a free and hassle-free way to add a trivia night into your business.
+In addition to over 150+ channels of premium music and non-music content, Loop TV also offers several streaming trivia games in a variety of categories.

 6. Live Sports